 If you have to choose one hutong in your trip to Beijing, I recommend this one.
 A combination of street vendors, a tranquil water front on the Schichahai lake, and tons of bright, beautiful colors in every store front made for the perfect day of wandering.
 Houhai is located near the Xicheng District and literally means back sea.
 Not only can you walk around and test your palette at any of the open markets, but you can rent a boat and paddle out to the lone island in the center.
 In the winter time, this lake is home to one of the few ice skating rinks in Beijing.
 At night, you can find westerners and locals sharing a drink and listening to live music at the numerous bar options.

 Tip: try everything… no matter how nasty or weird something might look, this is where yolo applies.
 Especially when it comes to scorpion, I promise it tastes like a french fry!
+Make sure to hit up the bars after touring the area.
+Many expats and live music happen at night!

 Just a quick walk over from the Houhai Hutong, you can find this mix of modern and traditional style buildings.
 Not uncommon from many of the other hutongs, there are plenty of places to stop for a drink or get some grub.
 What I love most about this specific one, is the homes and doorways.